haacked/haacked.com/_posts/2014-07-28-github-flow-aliases.markdown

     ec = config --global -e
 ```

-These sort of simple aliases are just the tip of the iceberg.
+These sort of simple aliases only begin to scratch the surface.

 ## GitHub Flow Aliases

 ### Get my working directory up to date.

 When I'm ready to start some work, I always do the work in a new branch.
-But first, I make sure that I'm up to date before I create that branch.
+But first, I make sure that my working directory is up to date with the origin before I create that branch.
 Typically, I'll want to run the following commands:

 ```bash
 git pull --rebase --prune